studheart/thesleephabits2/src/content/posts/does-alcohol-help-you-sleep.md

 ## **The Sedation Illusion**

 Alcohol doesn’t gently usher in rest.
 It forces a shutdown.
-So while you crash faster - it’s not true sleep, it’s sedation.
+So while you crash faster - it’s not true sleep, it’s sedation.\

+Studies show alcohol significantly reduces REM sleep - the deep phase where your brain regulates mood, clears cluttered thoughts, and helps store memories.\
+\
 Your brain misses essential stages, especially REM sleep - the phase that clears your mind, manages emotions, and solidifies memories.
 Waking up groggy after “sleeping well”?
 That could be because alcohol skipped over the healing parts of rest.

 ## **What Happens During the Night**